Skip to main content

 • Custom analysis scripts for data quality and automation

-• Manual review of configurations and customizations
+• Manual review of configurations and customisations

 • Best practice benchmarking against Salesforce standards